 - Job Security: It is estimated that by 2020, there will be a nationwide shortage of approximately 800,000 nurses.
 Some hospitals are even offering sign-on bonuses of up to $14,000 for experienced nurses.
 This means that no matter where you want to live or how often you want to work, you will be able to step into a rewarding career.

 - Salary & Benefits: As there are a number of career opportunities for nurses, this means higher earnings and competitive benefits for your future nursing career.
-As a registered nurse, you can expect an average salary of approximately $69,000 annually, which is equivalent to just over $33 per hour, according to the U.S. Bureau of Labor Statistics.
+As a registered nurse, you can expect an average salary of approximately $69,000 annually, which is equivalent to just over $33 per hour, according to the U.S. Bureau of Labour Statistics.
 Nurses are also offered comprehensive benefits such as: Health, Dental, Vision, Retirement Savings, Life Insurance, Paid time off, Scholarships and even Adoption assistance.

 - Advancement: Having a nursing degree offers you several opportunities for advancement.
 You can work your way up to a charge nurse then unit coordinator followed by unit manager.
 In long term care or home care, nurses can advance to directors of nursing.
-If you seek even further advancement, with the right education you can become a Nurse Anesthetist, Nurse Midwife, Nurse Practitioner etc. The opportunities are endless in the field of nursing to become a leader in healthcare.
+If you seek even further advancement, with the right education you can become a Nurse Anaesthetist, Nurse Midwife, Nurse Practitioner etc. The opportunities are endless in the field of nursing to become a leader in healthcare.